khanh-devos/blog_memory/_posts/2024-11-01-Git-and-Github.md

 3. <b>git remote &#8211;v </b>: show the github link.
     - git remote add origin Github_Url: set a remote origin for local directory.<br><br>

-4. <b>git add . </b> (git add Filename): stage or track all changes at current time before committing and pushing.
+4. <b>git add $.$ </b>: stage or track all changes at current time before committing and pushing.
+    - git add Filename : stage only one file.
     - git add &#8211;&#8211;all : will include deleted files also.<br><br>

 5. <b>git commit &#8211;m "messages"</b> : add a short title to all the changes (added by the latest command "git add") before pushing.